jaiveer67/Blackjack/README.md

   - **Double** – double your bet, receive one card, and end your turn
   - **Split** - split your hand into 2 if you have a pair
   - **Rebet** – repeat your last bet with a single click
+  - **Insurance** – if the dealer shows an Ace, you can place a side bet to protect against a dealer Blackjack
   - **Cash Out** – view your session summary including final money, max money reached, hands won, and net earnings
   - **Mute/Unmute** – toggle background music and sound effects